pedro-abundio-wang/computer-vision/docs/blogs/linear-classify.md

 {% include image.html description="The Multiclass Support Vector Machine wants the score of the correct class to be higher than all other scores by at least a margin of delta.
 If any class has a score inside the red region (or higher), then there will be accumulated loss.
 Otherwise the loss will be zero.
 Our objective will be to find the weights that will simultaneously satisfy this constraint for all examples in the training data and give a total loss that is as low as possible." image="blogs/linear-classify/margin.jpg" caption="true"%}

 **Regularization**.
 There is one bug with the loss function we presented above.
-Suppose that we have a dataset and a set of parameters **W** that correctly classify every example (i.e. all scores are so that all the margins are met, and \\(L_i = 0\\) for all i).
-The issue is that this set of **W** is not necessarily unique: there might be many similar **W** that correctly classify the examples.
-One easy way to see this is that if some parameters **W** correctly classify all examples (so loss is zero for each example), then any multiple of these parameters \\( \lambda W \\) where \\( \lambda > 1 \\) will also give zero loss because this transformation uniformly stretches all score magnitudes and hence also their absolute differences.
-For example, if the difference in scores between a correct class and a nearest incorrect class was 15, then multiplying all elements of **W** by 2 would make the new difference 30.
+Suppose that we have a dataset and a set of parameters $$W$$ that correctly classify every example (i.e. all scores are so that all the margins are met, and \\(L_i = 0\\) for all i).
+The issue is that this set of $$W$$ is not necessarily unique: there might be many similar $$W$$ that correctly classify the examples.
+One easy way to see this is that if some parameters $$W$$ correctly classify all examples (so loss is zero for each example), then any multiple of these parameters \\( \lambda W \\) where \\( \lambda > 1 \\) will also give zero loss because this transformation uniformly stretches all score magnitudes and hence also their absolute differences.
+For example, if the difference in scores between a correct class and a nearest incorrect class was 15, then multiplying all elements of $$W$$ by 2 would make the new difference 30.

-In other words, we wish to encode some preference for a certain set of weights **W** over others to remove this ambiguity.
+In other words, we wish to encode some preference for a certain set of weights $$W$$ over others to remove this ambiguity.
 We can do so by extending the loss function with a **regularization penalty** \\(R(W)\\).
-The most common regularization penalty is the **L2** norm that discourages large weights through an elementwise quadratic penalty over all parameters:
+The most common regularization penalty is the L2 norm that discourages large weights through an elementwise quadratic penalty over all parameters:

 $$
 R(W) = \sum_k\sum_l W_{k,l}^2